EU strikes deal on carbon market reform

 In a move to defend industry against a reduction of free carbon permits if a cap on overall allocations known as the cross-sectoral correction factor (CSCF) is applied, the deal allows for a conditional lowering of the auction share by 3 percent.

+“Today’s deal ignores the urgency to reduce emissions quickly and hands out billions in pollution subsidies, meaning that the EU carbon market will continue to fail at its task to spur green investments and phase out coal,” said Femke de Jong, EU policy director at Carbon Market Watch.

+The European Commission said in a statement that the deal would put the EU on track to achieving a significant part of its Paris pledge to cut greenhouse gas emissions by at least 40 percent by 2030.

-Reporting by Alissa de Carbonnel in Brussels; Editing by Christian Schmollinger and Susan Fenton
+Reporting by Alissa de Carbonnel in Brussels; additional reporting by Oleg Vukmanovic in London; Editing by Christian Schmollinger and Susan Fenton